georgebwang/My-Site/content/research/index.md

 My research interests lie broadly in the areas of Empirical Asset Pricing, Institutional Investors, and Empirical Market Microstructure.
 I am on my random walk (hopefully with some drift :smiley:) exploring my specific research topics.

+My first-year MCom research project (equivalent to an Honours thesis) is titled "*Smirking at the Cross-Section of Corporate Bond Returns*", in which I investigate the return predictability of the slope of the option-implied volatility smirk on corporate bonds, via an informed trading channel.